DaveParillo/intermediate-cpp/_sources/beginnings/what-you-dont.rst

-While it was incorporated into the first ISO version of the C++ standard (C++98), it took some time for many programmers to recognize the power and flexibility of :term:`template programming <generic programming>` in addition to the  :term:`object oriented programming paradigm` C++ was originally designed to support.
+While it was incorporated into the first ISO version of the C++ standard (C++98), it took some time for many programmers to recognize the power and flexibility of :term:`template programming <generic programming>` in addition to the  :term:`object-oriented programming paradigm` C++ was originally designed to support.